Commentary: Lived in Rakhine for generations, yet Rohingya Muslims 'do not belong in Myanmar'

 The larger question is how this conundrum can be resolved peacefully, if at all possible.

-While it may be difficult or even impossible to imagine for many Burmese, including the military, the nationalists and the ultra-nationalist groups to accept the Rohingya as citizens of Myanmar, it is undeniable fact that many of them have lived in the country for generations, with no fault of their own.
+While it may be difficult or even impossible to imagine for many living in Myanmar, including the military, the nationalists and the ultra-nationalist groups to accept the Rohingya as citizens of Myanmar, it is undeniable fact that many of them have lived in the country for generations, with no fault of their own.

 It is important for the people of Myanmar to understand that without addressing the fundamental issues of the Rohingya, such as identity and citizenship, the core of the problem in Rakhine state will remain unaddressed.
 The Rohingya issue will continue to pose security and territorial threats and hamper the nation’s peace process and development.